microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Get-EntraBetaRoleDefinition.md

  [<CommonParameters>]
 ```

-## DESCRIPTION
+## Description
-The Get-EntraBetaRoleDefinition cmdlet gets information about role definitions in Microsoft Entra ID.
+the Get-EntraBetaRoleDefinition cmdlet gets information about role definitions in Microsoft Entra ID.
 To get a role definition, specify the Id parameter.
 Specify the SearchString or Filter parameter to find particular role definition.

-## EXAMPLES
+## Examples

 ### Example 1: Get all role definitions
 ```powershell